Home Energy Assistance Program

 - Customers enrolling in the Percentage of Income Payment Plan (PIPP) for the first time or has a PIPP default.

 Eligible households may receive a payment on their electric account up to $500.00 and may receive a window air conditioner unit or box fan (if they have not received AC or fans in the past three years.)
 A disconnect notice is not a requirement if they meet any of the other three criteria.
 Applicants will need to provide the following documentation:

 - copies of their most recent energy bills

 - list of all household members with social security numbers and birth dates

 - proof of U.S. citizenship/legal residency for all household members

 Documents that are accepted to prove citizenship/legal residency include: Social Security card, birth certificate, U.S. Passport, naturalization paper/certificate of citizenship, permanent VISA, and INS ID card.

-For additional information on applying for HEAP, or to set an appointment to apply for the Winter Crisis Program, contact Geauga County Job and Family Services, at 440‑285‑1299.
+For additional information on applying for HEAP, or to set an phone interview to apply for assistance, contact Geauga County Job and Family Services, at 440‑285‑1299.
 Additional information may be found at www.energyhelp.ohio.gov.